LAST UPDATED: June 22, 2019

 Q: Where can I recycle my used oil?

 A: You can take used engine oil to an automotive shop to have it recycled.
-Also, most retail stores that sell motor oil will also recycle it.
+Also, most retail stores that sell motor oil will recycle it.

 Q: What is the best material that oil drain pans are made of?